PIFAH/turret-joint/ComponetsForEnclusure.md

 Eventually, there will be no need to use the Arduino shield structure, but rather we can layout a board of our own.
 However, I think it best to stick with the Arduino shield geometry for now.

+Soon, we need to add inexpensive radio control.
+We can probably just leave some room in the enclosure for that.